UPB logo

 Campus operations

-At UPB, we already took steps towards replacing administrative procedures through digitalization.
+At POLITEHNICA Bucharest, we already took steps towards replacing administrative procedures through digitalization.
 This will lead to reduction in paper-based forms, not to mention a better monitoring and regulation and understanding of the working impact.

-We give as an example https://general.crescdi.pub.ro/, where the procedure for an academic to travel to a conference for example in the name of UPB is done entirely electronically.
+We give as an example https://travel.upb.ro/, where the procedure for an academic to travel to a conference for example in the name of POLITEHNICA Bucharest is done entirely electronically.

 We estimate that at the moment, approximately 90% of data representing administrative bodies of work is already digitalized behind this.